Collection Development

 Donations and Gifts

 Donations of materials are gratefully accepted with the understanding that the library may add them to the collection if they meet established standards for purchased materials, with emphasis on currency, physical condition, and need.
 Materials donated to the library, whether added to the collection or not, become the property of the library, and will not be returned to the donor.
-Materials not added to the collection will be given to the Friends of the Library Book Sale or disposed of by other means.
+Materials not added to the collection will be given to the Friends of the Delafield Library Book Sale or disposed of by other means.
 The library cannot place a monetary value on gifts for tax purposes, but receipts are provided upon request.

 Monetary gifts are always most welcome and appreciated and may be designated as memorials.
 The library encourages monetary gifts that are not earmarked for specific items in order to permit the most flexible use of the donation for the enrichment of the collection.
+When monetary gifts are intended for the purchase of materials, library staff will make the determination of what titles to buy, using the same criteria as for all other purchases.

 Gifts of non-library items such as paintings, portraits, historical items, or art objects ordinarily will not be accepted.
 If accepted, the item(s) become the property of the library and will not be returned to the donor.
 There is no obligation for the library to retain ownership of the item.